rems-project/cn-tutorial/docs/getting-started/tutorials/welcome.md

 The main thread of this tutorial is aimed at readers who want to get up to speed quickly with specifying and testing C programs using CN.
 Verification topics are covered in optional sections marked "{{ verifmarkername() }}".
 Most readers — even readers whose primary interest is verification — should skip these sections on a first reading and, if desired, come back to them on a second pass.

-## Setup Instructions
+## Setup instructions

 Before getting started, make sure you have a running installation of CN and a local copy of the source files for all the exercises and examples; these can be downloaded from [here](link:exercises.zip).

-## Acknowledgment of Support and Disclaimer
+## Acknowledgment of support and disclaimer

 This material is based upon work supported by the Air Force Research Laboratory (AFRL) and Defense Advanced Research Projects Agencies